• Skip to main content

 Much more common than type 1 diabetes is type 2 diabetes.
 The causes are usually poor diet and a sedentary lifestyle.
 Smoking has also been shown to contribute to the development of type 2 diabetes.

 Having someone in your immediate family (parent, sibling, child) with type 2 diabetes increases your risk of developing it.
-This is the type of diabetes that people are often unaware of until the symptoms become more apparent and complications occur; however, almost everyone with type 2 diabetes had prediabetes first, so regular checkups by your doctor will detect it before it becomes an issue.
+This is the type of diabetes that people are often unaware of until the symptoms become more apparent and complications occur; however, almost everyone with type 2 diabetes had prediabetes first, so regular checkups by your family medicine provider will detect it before it becomes an issue.

 With type 2 diabetes, either the diabetic’s body does make insulin but there is a problem with the absorption of glucose by the cells (insulin resistance), or the body does not produce enough insulin.
 Type 2 diabetes is often an adult-onset disease, but more and more children are now being diagnosed with it due to high obesity incidence among children.